Kim Schrier WA-08

 Wikipedia

-Kimberly Merle Schrier (/ˈʃraɪər/ SHRIRE; born August 23, 1968)[1][2] is an American politician and a former physician who is the U.S. representative from Washington’s 8th congressional district since 2019.
+Kimberly Merle Schrier (/ˈʃraɪər/ SHRIRE; born August 23, 1968)[1][2] is an American politician who is the U.S. representative from Washington’s 8th congressional district since 2019.
 She is a member of the Democratic Party.

 Early life and career